cedadev/jasmin-workshop/exercises/ex05/README.md

 > 3. How can you instruct SLURM to allocate CPUs and memory to specific jobs when you run them?

 Table 2 of this [help page](https://help.jasmin.ac.uk/article/4891-lsf-to-slurm-quick-reference) lists common command-line parameters that can be used to instruct SLURM how to allocate CPUs, memory and hosts to certain jobs.

+> 4. How can you cancel all your jobs in the SLURM queue?

+The following command will do it:

+`scancel -u $USER`